alialauren1/ME405-Term-Project/README.md

 <img width="347" alt="Screenshot 2024-03-17 at 9 41 27 PM" src="https://github.com/alialauren1/ME405-Term-Project/assets/157066441/81dee95d-3d2a-44a9-8cc6-a6c065db89b8">

 #### Temperature
 The temperature conversion function shown below was also provided in the Honeywell I^2C manual.
 Although, it was modified to convert the temperature into Fareneheight.

 <img width="249" alt="Screenshot 2024-03-17 at 9 46 18 PM" src="https://github.com/alialauren1/ME405-Term-Project/assets/157066441/79dcab9f-85fb-4055-beed-cf1e42050b7f">

+#### Setpoint Conversion
+A definition in the pressure sensor class was made to convert pressure values in [psi] to counts.
+This was to aid user input of a setpoint.
+They may now type a setpoint in [psi] and it gets converted to interpretable data, that being counts, for use in our Closed-Loop Controller Class.

 ## Test and Results
 In order to test our project sensors and motor control.
 We ran multiple test in order to find our optimal Kp value.
 The results are presented in the plot down below.